mvolkmann/blog/src/swift/SwiftUI.md

 ### @StateObject

-The `@StateObject` property wrapper is applied to view properties that hold ("own") an instance of a class that conforms to the {% aTargetBlank "https://developer.apple.com/documentation/combine/observableobject", "ObservableObject" %} protocol.
+The `@StateObject` property wrapper is applied to view properties that hold ("own") a "view model".
+This is an instance of a class that conforms to the {% aTargetBlank "https://developer.apple.com/documentation/combine/observableobject", "ObservableObject" %} protocol.
-These classes are referred to as "View Models".
-They have properties that are annotated with the `@Published` property wrapper.
+View models typically have properties that are annotated with the `@Published` property wrapper.
 Changes to the values of these properties are published.
 This triggers the `body` of each view that depends on them to be recomputed, which updates the UI.